Premises Liability: Injured at the Stadium

 • Insurance defense tactics: Stadiums and their insurers often have substantial financial resources to fight legal battles.

 • Public opinion and media pressure: Spectators' accidents at the stadium attract media attention.
-Public opinion can sometimes influence the perception of a case, making it challenging for plaintiffs to receive a fair trial.
+Public opinion can shape perceptions of a case, making it difficult for plaintiffs to receive a fair trial.

 If you are partly at fault